undextrois/chatbot-django/README.md

 - **Backend**: Flask handling both REST API and WebSocket connections.
 - **WebSocket Communication**: Real-time chat between Django and Flask.
 - **REST API**: Process messages and return responses.
+## WebSocket vs REST API: A Comparative Overview
+**Understanding the Basics**
+**REST API (Representational State Transfer API)** is a software architectural style for creating web services.
+   It uses HTTP methods (GET, POST, PUT, DELETE) to interact with data represented as resources.
+This is a stateless communication, meaning each request is independent of the previous one.

+**WebSocket** is a protocol that provides full-duplex communication channels over a single TCP connection.
+   It allows for real-time, bidirectional communication between a client and a server.

+***Use Cases***

+****REST API is ideal for****
+   -Fetching data from a server (e.g., getting a list of products), Creating, updating, or deleting resources (e.g., adding a new user), Building traditional web applications where data is updated periodicall

+****WebSocket is perfect for****
+   -Real-time chat applications, Online gaming, Stock market tickers, Collaborative document editing, Live streaming

 ## Getting Started
 ### Prerequisites

 Ensure you have Python 3.11 or later installed.
 You will also need the following Python packages: